MathewNez/ktelekom-test/README.md

 ```
 And replace this filename to `/path/to/dbini/db.ini`,

-where `/path/to/dbini` is a path to a place where tou store your `db.ini`.
+where `/path/to/dbini` is a path to a place where you store your `db.ini`.

 8. Start apache2 service:
 ```shell